digitalaltar/microaggressions/README.md

 1. Clone this repository.
 2. Open index.html in your browser.
-3. Interact with the text to explore the hidden microaggressions.
+3. Interact with the text to explore the microaggressions.

 ## Credits

-This project was created by Digital Altar.
+This project was created by [Digital Altar](https://digitalaltar.com).